asheshwor/climate-nepal/README.md

 Temperature data
 ----------
 The first line of each of the files for temperature data consists of the corresponding 4 digit year number and name of the station.
 The second line consists of column headings for maximum and minimum temperatures.
-From the third line onwards, each text file in the dataset consists of one year of temperature records with each line represented by DOY, maximum temperature and minimum temperature for the corresponding DOY in Celsius (�C).
+From the third line onwards, each text file in the dataset consists of one year of temperature records with each line represented by DOY, maximum temperature and minimum temperature for the corresponding DOY in Celsius (°C).
 The DOY ranges from 1 to 365 during non-leap years and from 1 to 366 in leap years.

 Format for temperature data: